 References

+References will only be sought once an offer for the role has been made.

 Please provide details of two referees who have known you for at least the past two years.
 One should ideally be your minister or a church leader, and if possible, one from a work situation.
 Please indicate the context in which you are known to them (relationship).